 “I am dedicated to constantly improving my method and philosophy while sharing my knowlege with everyone.
 This ever-evolving method of developing “efficient skill, I now call The Art of Pressure Fighting“. – Jin Young

 You can also check out his website here.
 For a small monthly fee you can sign up for his online conceptual training.

 I highly recommend watching the videos Jin Young shares.

 Back in March of 2015, on the first day in early spring when the sun actually warmed the air, I took a drive to Robert Moses State Park on Long Island.
 I wanted to video myself practicing the Yang Tai Chi Short Form (William C.C.
 Chen Sequence).
 The camera I used to video was a Rebel t3i on a tripod.
-Unfortunately the camera automatically shuts off if you shoot video for more than 10 -12 minutes.
+Unfortunately, the camera automatically shuts off if you shoot a video for more than 10 -12 minutes.

 Here is my attempt to try and complete my Tai Chi form before my Rebel t3i camera shuts off.